Ore Neel Doriya Amay De Re De Chhariya

-"Ore Neel Doriya Amay De Re De Chhariya" is a Bengali film song from 1978 released Bangladeshi movie Sareng Bou.
+"Ore Neel Doriya Amay De Re De Chhariya" is a Bangladeshi Bengali film song from 1978 released Bangladeshi movie Sareng Bou.
 The song is penned by Mukul Chowdhury and is considered as one of the evergreen compositions of Bangladeshi Music.
 Originally composed and produced by Alam Khan and recorded on Abdul Jabbar's voice.
 The song is filmed on a theme where a sailor man's wife is dreaming about her husband's home coming.
 Farooque has acted as sailor captain in this film, who carry out the song.
 This film's director Abdullah Al Mamun has filmed this song's opening on a running train, second verses on a Bangladeshi Sampan and filming of the final verses has taken place on a human trail.